MKW-Players-Page/mkwpp-api-rust/README.md

 sqlx database setup --source db/migrations --database-url database_url
 ```

-To import Fixtures instead, you should run the executable with the arguments `tables old` for Fixtures created by the old Django Database
+To import Fixtures instead, you should run the executable with the arguments `import old` for Fixtures created by the old Django Database

 ```bash
 ./mkwpp-api-rust import old